jgillick/python-cybergear/README.md

 ## Reading and writing motor config and parameters

-The motor has two lists of values that you can read and write.
-Config values are saved between power cycles.
-Parameter values control motor activity and are reset on power down.
+The motor has two lists of values that you can read and write to.
+Config values are saved between power cycles and parameter values control motor activity and are reset on power down.

 NOTE: CyberGear calls both of these sets of values "parameters".
-In the driver we differentiate them to "config" and "parameters".
-This is because they are read and saved slightly differently.
+However, in the driver we differentiate them as "config" and "parameters" because they are read and saved slightly differently.
+There are also some value names that exist in both lists.

-To see the full list of config and parameters, goto the [motor docs](https://wiki.openelab.io/motors/cybergear-micromotor-instruction-manual#id-4.-driver-communication-protocol-and-usage-instructions) for a full list of parameters)
+To see the full tables of values, goto the [motor docs](https://wiki.openelab.io/motors/cybergear-micromotor-instruction-manual#id-4.-driver-communication-protocol-and-usage-instructions)

-- Config values: section 3.3.3 (CyberGear calls them parameters)
+- Config values: section 3.3.3 (CyberGear also calls them parameters)
 - Parameter values: section 4.1.12

-### Read config values
+### Read a config value

-To read a value, you have to request it from the motor.
-The driver will handle the response reading it and assigning it to it's internal config dict.
+To read a value, you have to request it from the motor and wait for it to come back.
+Then you can read it from the config dict.

 ```python
 motor.request_config("MechOffset")